 If you are traveling to Disney from the north—on Interstates 75 or 95—stop at the Florida Welcome Center when you enter the state.
-Not only will you have a chance to stretch your legs, but you also can enjoy a complimentary glass of Florida orange or grapefruit juice and pick up plenty of literature about the Disney parks and attractions.
+Not only will you have a chance to stretch your legs, but you also can enjoy a complimentary glass of Florida orange or grapefruit juice and pick up informative literature about the Disney parks and other local attractions.

-After you've hit Florida, you will still have several hours of driving.
+Although you're now in Florida, you will still have several hours of driving before reaching Orlando.
 Keep an eye out for Cracker Barrel restaurants at various highway and interstate exits.
-They offer clean restrooms, coffee, drinks, and snacks to go, complimentary road maps and are located in safe areas.
+They offer clean restrooms, coffee, drinks, and snacks to go, as well as sit-down restaurant service, and complimentary road maps.

-Follow the signs to your resort, and then give your name to the gate guard.
-You may need to provide identification.
+The Walt Disney World exits are located along I-4.
+If you are staying on Disney property, follow the signs to your resort, and when you reach the gate, give the guard your name.
+You may also need to provide identification.
 Park as directed, or use the valet, and proceed to check in.
 You will not need to pay to park unless you choose to use the valet parking service.